emfresh2o/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+---> The `function` in `personalDice` gets its reference from the `name` variable which is nested within the `function` but since it is declared, it is still accessible in the parent function by passing an argument inside.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
 c.
-What is the lexical scope of `newRoll`?
+What is the lexical scope of `newRoll`? the `function` personalDice

 ### Task 3 - Stretch Goals